 Mission: The Academic Council deals with the academic affairs and concerns of the College.
 The Council shall, as a consequence, be an advocate for developing, establishing, and maintaining standards of academic excellence at Independence Community College.

 Academic Council has responsibilities to review and approve of matters of curricula including new proposed courses, changes to course names, outcomes, program additions and changes, developing, promoting, and recommending policies for academic affairs.
 The Council is made of both voting and non-voting members.
 Voting Faculty members are determined by election at Division Meetings at a rate of one representative for every three full time faculty members in the division.
 The Librarian is a voting member.
 The Vice President of Academic Affairs is an Ex-officio, but not a voting member.
 The Athletic Director and one Coach are voting members.
 Historically, but not by required by current bylaws, the Registrar, the Head of Financial Aid, and the Head of the Office of Enrollment and Retention have also been voting members.
 Otherwise, non-voting members may volunteer and participate in the committee.
-This committee meets once monthly, usually the first Friday at 12 p.m.
+This committee meets the first Friday of every month in AC 103 at 1 p.m. .
 Additional meetings are held as needed.
 This committee changes Chairs in January with a Chair Elect elected in April for the following year.

 Mission: This mission of the College Completion Committee is to create a student-centered approach to recruitment and retention efforts at Independence Community College.